 NEXTOVF may be used in a special way to handle end-of-linked-frame conditions automatically when using register IR with single- or multiple-byte move or scan instructions (MIID, MII, or MCI).
 Tally XMODE should be set to the mode-id of NEXTOVF before the instruction is executed; if the instruction causes IR to reach an end-of-linked-frame condition (forward link zero), the system will generate a subroutine call to NEXTOVF, which will attempt to obtain and link up an available frame, and then resume execution of the interrupted instruction (assuming a frame was gotten).
 If there are no more frames in the overflow space pool, NOSPACE is called.
-Note that the "increment register by tally"
+Note that the "increment register by tally" instruction cannot be handled in this manner.

-NEXTOVF is also used by UPDITM with register TS (R13).
-If NEXTOVF is entered with TS at an end-of-linked-frames condition, a branch is taken to a point inside UPDITM.
-Under any other condition (other than IR or TS end-of-linked-frame), NEXTOVF immediately enters the DEBUGGER.
+NEXTOVE is also used by UPDITM with register TS (R13).
+If NEXTOVE is entered with TS at an end-of-linked-frames condition, a branch is taken to a point inside UPDITM.
+Under any other condition (other than IR or TS end-of-linked-frame), NEXTOVE immediately enters the DEBUGGER.